HussainAther/philosophy/causality/emergence.md

 co-extensional (not necessarily identical) with higher-level individual states and their associated observables.

-As an example, consider the transition from classical point mechanics over statistical mechanics to thermodynamics (Bishop and Atmanspacher 2006).
+As an example, consider the transition from classical point mechanics over statistical mechanics to thermodynamics.
 Step (1) in the discussion above is here the step from point mechanics to statistical mechanics, essentially based on the formation of an ensemble distribution.
 Particular properties of a many-particle system are defined in terms of a statistical ensemble description (e.g., as moments of a many-particle distribution function) which refers to the statistical state of an ensemble (Ls) rather than the individual states of single particles (Li).